intave/documentation/mechanics/README.md

 In this section we explain how Intave's trust factor system works and how it can help your server.
 Start reading [here](trust-01-introduction.md).

+# Permissions

+Please read the [permissions overview](permissions-01-overview.md) to learn what permissions Intave uses.